BioinfOasis/SpliceSCAN/README.md

 ## How to use our models to predict splice sites?
 ### Step1: spliting reads

-Input parameters: type (donor or acceptor), input (fasta filename) and output (spliting filename), then run for spliting reads into sequences with length of 602. eg:
+Input parameters: type (donor or acceptor), input (fasta filename) and output (spliting filename), then run for spliting reads into sequences with length of 602.
+Eg:

 ```bash
 python split.py type=donor input=./data/testData.fa output=./splitReads/split_testData.csv